arnaudeveloper/msp430-HM10/README.md

           //Code...
       }// End of owner protocol
  ```
-In that case case `master_dectected` will change to `TRUE`, and the MAC addres will be stored.
+In that case `master_dectected` will change to `TRUE`, and the MAC address will be stored.